game-de-it/rg35xx/mkFAT32_SD1.md

 ---

+## Note!
+Please use an SD card of 32GB or more.
 ## How to use
 1. Download the "mkFAT32_SD1.sh" file from the release page
 2. Copy the "mkFAT32_SD1.sh" file to the "Roms/APPS" directory in the StckOS SD card.